sjeancharles/Twitter-Client---Part-1/README.md

-# Project 2 - *Name of App Here*
+# Project 3 - *Twitter Client Part 1*

-**Name of your app** is an android app that allows a user to view his Twitter timeline.
+**Twitter Client Part 1** is an android app that allows a user to view his Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can **sign in to Twitter** using OAuth login
+- [x] User can **sign in to Twitter** using OAuth login
-- [ ]	User can **view tweets from their home timeline**
+- [x]	User can **view tweets from their home timeline**
-  - [ ] User is displayed the username, name, and body for each tweet
+  - [x] User is displayed the username, name, and body for each tweet
-  - [ ] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
+  - [x] User is displayed the [relative timestamp](https://gist.github.com/nesquena/f786232f5ef72f6e10a7) for each tweet "8m", "7h"
-- [ ] User can refresh tweets timeline by pulling down to refresh
+- [x] User can refresh tweets timeline by pulling down to refresh

 The following **optional** features are implemented:

-- [ ] User can view more tweets as they scroll with infinite pagination
+- [x] User can view more tweets as they scroll with infinite pagination
 - [ ] User can tap a tweet to display a "detailed" view of that tweet
 - [ ] User can open the twitter app offline and see last loaded tweets
 - [ ] On the Twitter timeline, leverage the CoordinatorLayout to apply scrolling behavior that hides / shows the toolbar.